HTTP-RPC/Kilo/README.md

     * `ResourcePath` - annotation that associates a resource path with a service method
     * `JSONEncoder` - class that serializes an object hierarchy to JSON
     * `JSONDecoder` - class that deserializes an object hierarchy from JSON
+    * `WebServiceProxy` - web service invocation proxy
+    * `WebServiceException` - exception thrown when a service operation returns an error
 * `org.httprpc.beans`
     * `BeanAdapter` - adapter class that presents the contents of a Java Bean instance as a map
 * `org.httprpc.sql`